hohlraum/gdsCAD/doc/source/userguide.rst

 ==================
 .. currentmodule:: gdsCAD

-There are two ways of adding text to a design: :class:`core.Text` and :class:`shapes.Label`.
+There are two ways of adding text to a design: :class:`core.Text` and :class:`shapes.Label` or :class:`shapes.LineLabel`.

 Non-printing :class:`core.Text`
 -------------------------------